rustyb/cartodb_tuts/data_filters.md

 The map is now less clutter with cities as there are far fewer cities of over a million people.

 Ok so now maybe you want to add another filter where you will only show capital cities which have a population larger than 1 million people.
-To do this you should click the plus sign under the distribution for pop_max and then select the column adm0cap.
+To do this you should click the plus sign under the distribution for **pop_max** and then select the column **adm0cap**.

 ![img12](img/12.png)

 This column is the one which tells you whether the city is a capital city or not.
-One thing you will notice that the column only has two values 1 or 0 (true or false) hence this interesting looking distribution.
+One thing you will notice that the column only has two values **1** or **0** (true or false) hence this interesting looking distribution.

 ![img13](img/13.png)